vadvoice/the_course/stages/0/assets/mealdb-endpoints.md

-# Week 1 — TheMealDB Endpoint Cheat Sheet
+# Stage 0 — TheMealDB Endpoint Cheat Sheet

 Use these endpoints while building the “Krusty Pantry Explorer.”
 They all work with the public test key `1`; swap in your own key if you upgrade your plan.
 Full docs live at [TheMealDB API](https://www.themealdb.com/api.php).